tsunami643/blog/_posts/2017-09-04-casting-year-one.md

 <div class="video" style="text-align: center;"><video src="/blog/img/yearone/kievfinal.webm" width="750" autoplay loop></video></div><p></p>

-This wasn't for the #productionvalue, but to help quickly notice if I was dropping frames between games as I watched the delayed stream on my laptop.
+This wasn't for the *#productionvalue*, but to help me quickly notice if I was dropping frames between games as I watched the delayed stream on my laptop.
 The rest of the show came from experience, so here's a quick rundown on how to not suck at broadcasting Dota:

 1. #### Get a good microphone